PFAWL Board of Directors 2022 - 2023

 Sponsorship Committee Chair

-Stephanie Willis is the Sponsorship Committee Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Jessica Hathaway is the Sponsorship Committee Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Public Relations Director

-Kathleen (Katie) McCarthy is the Public Relations Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Jovita Wysocka Ahava is the Public Relations Director of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Social Media Chair

-Rosie Baxter is the Social Media Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Callie Grabel is the Social Media Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.

-Creative Committee Chair
+Creative Flyer Chair

 FAWLS Representative

-Avery Sherrer is the FAWLS Representative for the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Jessica Cassidy is the FAWLS Representative for the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Immediate Past President